sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 ### Sequencing Depth:

 How many sequencing runs (or depth) do you require per sample?
-The standard number of sequencing runs per sample is 10,000 or 1x, and tends to be sufficient (Lundin et al. 2012).
+The standard number of sequencing runs per sample is 10,000 or 1x depth, and tends to be sufficient (Lundin et al. 2012).
 Should you desire high sequencing diversity, you will likely require more runs.
-Check relevant existing literature to determine what a good depth for your work may be.
-This pipeline will use 1x sequencing depth.
+Check relevant literature to determine what a good depth for your work may be.
+This pipeline will use data sequenced at a 1x sequencing depth.

 ### Primer Bias:

-Different primers tend to work better for different organisms.
-Choose 16S primers based on the qualities of the organisms your are working with.
+Different primers work better with different organisms.
+Choose 16S primers based on the qualities of the bacteria (or archaea) you are working with.

 ### Amplicon Size:

-We will be created paired-end reads, which are forward and reverse reads joined by a small overlap region.
+We will be creating paired-end reads, which are forward and reverse reads joined by a small overlap region.
 The longer these are, the better.
-Unfortunately, the length of your reads (or ASVs) is limited by your choice of sequencing method.
+Pay mind, as the length of your reads (or ASVs) is limited by your choice of sequencing method.

 ## Step Two: Initial Preparation

 First, you must saving your raw sequencing files to where you intend to set your working directory.
 Once they have been moved to your desired location, unzip your fastq.gz files.
-Ensure they are .fastq files before moving forward.
+Ensure they have the extension .fastq, not .fastq.gz before moving forward.

-Next, we will assign our working directory.
-Be sure to set your working directory to where your sequence files are located!
+Next, we will set our working directory.
+Be sure to do so where your sequence files are located!

 ```{r}
 setwd("state_working_directory_here")
 ```

-To make the location to these files more easily accessible for downstream commands, be sure to assign your working directory (i.e., where our files are located) to an object called path.
+To make the location of these files more easily accessible for downstream commands, be sure to assign your working directory (i.e., where our files are located) to an object called path.

 ```{r}
 path<-"state_working_directory_here"